All Episodes

 Same here.

-You're listening to the Sean Hannity show.
+You're listening to the Sean Hannity Show.

 My name is Rose Tennant.

-Check me out on Rose Unplugged on Facebook at Rose underscore unplugged on Twitter.
+Check me out on Rose Unplugged on Facebook at Rose underscore Unplugged on Twitter.

-I I love Governor Christy Noam.
+I love Governor Christy Noam.

 This woman, her family's beautiful.

-She's gosh, she's gorgeous.
+She's, gosh, she's gorgeous.

 I mean, how flat of a stomach can you get?

-I d uh and those arms are so toned, but I like her for other reasons too, but I really admired that.
+And those arms are so toned, but I like her for other reasons too.

 She's a wonderful woman, and the people of South Dakota truly are very fortunate to have her.

-We'll be back with your phone calls, 1800 nine, what is it?
+We'll be back with your phone calls.

 Why don't I have that in front of me?

-941 Sean, there it is.
+There it is.

-I'll take some phone calls and uh speaker Gingrich coming up too, not too far from now.
+And Speaker Gingrich coming up too, not too far from now.

 We'll be back.